kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 - For example, like we only have one Lock, called pencil between two threads who tries to update a single garlicCount
 	- Now, Thread II will wait to execute until Thread I finishes its `run()` method at 5 times.
 	- Totally the program takes about 500 * 10 = 5 seconds to finish executing
+	- Since each thread does its thinking while holding onto the pencil, the other thread is waiting outside the critical section during that time,
 ```
 public class Shopper extends Thread {
 	static int garlicCount = 0;